Edward Hill (Virginian politician): Early and family life

-This man's origins are uncertain, although some speculation considers him the son of "Master Edward Hill" of Elizabeth City County who distinguished himself defending his home (and 100 acres of farmed land) against Native Americans in the uprising of 1622, and who was buried on May 15, 1624.
-That Edward Hill's widow, the former Hannah Boyle (1602-after 1644), remarried twice while remaining in Elizabeth City and raising that man's daughter named Elizabeth.
-If that man had a son, he would have inherited the property by primogeniture, and appeared in the 1625 muster, but didn't.
-Hannah's second husband, Thomas Spellman, helped settle her first husband's estate, but died by March 1627, leaving his property in England to their daughter Mary and his Virginia property to his widow.
-Her third husband, Alexander Mountney (an "ancient planter" who had arrived in the colony in 1610 and had moved to Accomack County by 1635), sold the girls' lands in Elizabeth City and converted the proceeds to cattle, among other court appearances before his death in February 1644.
+This man's origins are uncertain, although modern genealogists consider him the son of "Master Edward Hill" of Elizabeth City County who distinguished himself defending his home (and 100 acres of farmed land) against Native Americans in the uprising of 1622, and who was buried on May 15, 1624.
+That Edward Hill's widow, the former Hannah Boyle (1602-1659), survived two subsequent husbands.
+This man thus had several step-relatives on the Eastern Shore, even if he inherited property in several different counties by primogeniture from his father.
+His full sister Elizabeth reached adulthood and married William Pindley.
+Hannah Hill next married neighbor Thomas Spellman (who helped settle Edward Hill's estate but himself died by March 1627, leaving his property in England to their daughter Mary, and his Virginia property to his widow).
+Her third husband, Alexander Mountney (an ancient planter who had arrived in the Virginia colony in 1610, sold Elizabeth City property in 1633/1634 and moved to Accomack County by 1635, when he became a vestryman of that Accomac County parish.), but died by February 1644.
+In 1655, Hannah Mountney stated in a deposition that she was about 53 years old, and in 1657/8, she and Edwin Connaway patented 1659 acres in Lancaster County on Virginia's Northern Neck.
+Hannah may have borne another two sons and daughters by her third husband, and was also named the executor of William Pindley's estate for his orphaned children.
+Hannah Mountney's estate was ultimately administered by William Crompe "her son in law," who moved to Talbot County, Maryland.